SPIN-Research-Group/Spira/README.md

 This is the artifact for the paper **Spira: Exploiting Voxel Data Structural Properties for Efficient Sparse Convolution in Point Cloud Networks (MLSys 2026)**.
 Excluding build time and datasets downloading, it is expected to take about **90 minutes** to finish all evaluations in the artifact.

+## Hardware & Software Requirements

+The artifact should run on hardware platforms with:

+x86-64 CPU:
+* Memory: ≥ 64GB
+* Storage: ≥ 256GB

+NVIDIA GPU:
+* Memory: ≥ 16GB
+* CUDA Compute Capability (SM): 7.5+

+The artifact should be executed on a Linux-based operating system with an up-to-date NVIDIA driver that supports CUDA 12.4 or newer.

 ## Step 0.
 Accessing Machines in our Lab (for MLSys 2026 AE)

 Please send your SSH public key to the authors to be provided with access to a compute node of the authors' institution equipped with 2 × NVIDIA A100 GPUs, which will be the environment that this artifact will be evaluated.
 After receiving the key, a user account for each reviewer will be created and you will be provided with connection details.